 Now that you’ve done your research and test-driven cars, it is time to get your dream car.
 Remember your budget and stick to your ground.
 If the salesman asks for your top dollar, quote a number that’s lower so you eventually settle somewhere near your target price.
 You want to make sure that you are comfortable with the monthly payment.

 With lots of preparation and research, you will get your dream car in no time!

 As we work together to get through these ever-changing times, let us know how we can help!
-We have auto loan options available to help you finance your dream car.
+We have auto loan options available to help you finance or refinance your dream car.
 Please give us a call at 800-835-3400 to speak with one of our Member Advisors, or visit us online at caminofcu.org for more information.
 We are here to help you on your financial journey.